eguoli/sentscripts/README.md

 OPER="" # Sentinel validator address
 NODE="" # Sentinel node name
 PASS="" # Sentinel wallet password
-CLAIM=100 # Minimum rewards amount to withdraw in TSENT DELEGATE=1000 # Minimum amount to delegate in TSENT SLEEP=10 # Wait for N seconds for the transaction to be confirmed so we get an updated balance
+FEES="0.02" # Set the transaction fees amount in TSENT CLAIM=100 # Minimum rewards amount to withdraw in TSENT DELEGATE=1000 # Minimum amount to delegate in TSENT SLEEP=10 # Wait for N seconds for the transaction to be confirmed so we get an updated balance